 government[69].

-Public interest in GTDPL fades.
+Whatever the reason, public interest in GTDPL fades.

 There are problems with switching to operator grammars.
 Operator grammars are non-Chomskyan -- the BNF no longer accurately describes the grammar.
 Instead the BNF becomes part of a combined notation, and the actual grammar parsed depends also on precedence, associativity, and semantics.
 And operator grammars have a very restricted form -- most practical languages are not operator grammars.